dmliao/amorphous/_posts/2016-08-31-the-four-old-gods-postmortem.md

 I think that this project was only possible because I'd failed at making so many strategy games before.
 I had a lot of ideas and assets left over from those projects, which I was able to incorporate into this game without too much overhead.

-I also kept a journal of what I worked on each day, which may give some insight into the process I used, and the technologies behind them.
+This is a series of notes which may give some insight into the process I used, and the technologies behind them.

 The game was made in Game Maker: Studio.

-## Day 1: System & Pathfinding
+## System & Pathfinding

 I started the game with a particular mechanic in mind.
 Specifically, I was trying to code a prototype for a _Real-time with pause_ strategy game, where the action would all move in real time, but could be stopped at any point to give orders or to look over the field.